 Take the case of a middle-aged Minnesota man who died suddenly and at home.
-He regularly took prescription approach of addressing public health." it to its ranks in an effort to smooth their i medication for back pain, and in the two days prior to his death had shown mild indications of feeling ill and began slurring his words.
+He regularly took prescription medication for back pain, and in the two days prior to his death had shown mild indications of feeling ill and began slurring his words.
 Testing from the medical examiner diagnosed influenza pneumonia and revealed a high level of opioids in his system.